Updated April 27, 2023

 |Purpose||Finding trends previously not known.||Social analysis, building predictive models, unearthing unknown facts, and more.|

 |Vocational Perspective||Someone knowledgeable in navigating across data and statistical understanding can conduct data mining.||A person needs to understand Machine Learning, Programming, and infographic techniques and have the domain knowledge to become a data scientist.|

 |Extent||Data mining can be a subset of Data Science as Mining activities are part of the Data Science pipeline.||Multidisciplinary – Data Science consists of Data visualization, Computational Social Sciences, Statistics, Data Mining, Natural Language Processing, et cetera.|

 |Deals with (the type of data)||Mostly structured||All forms of data – structured, semi-structured and unstructured|

 |Other less popular names||Data Archaeology, Information Harvesting, Information Discovery, Knowledge Extraction||Data-driven Science|

 So here you go!
-I am sure now you are more aware of what the key differences between the two are and in what context the two should be utilized.
-One thing you should remember is there are no formal and precise definitions of Data Science and Data Mining.
-There are still debates going on amongst the academia and the industry as to what constitutes an accurate definition.
-However, everyone is on the same page with respect to the high-level differences and description of the two terms which we explored in this article.
+I am sure now you are more aware of the key differences between the two and in what context the two should be utilized.
+It would be best to remember that no formal and precise definitions of Data Science and Data Mining exist.
+There are still debates amongst academia and the industry about what constitutes an accurate definition.
+Everyone agrees on the high-level differences and descriptions of the two terms we explored in this article.

-This has been a guide to Data Science Vs Data Mining, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Data Science vs Data Mining.
+Here we have discussed Data Science vs Data Mining head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –